Teenage depression – causes, symptoms and treatment

 • Always eager to put life at risk

-• Involvement in brawls on petty matters
+• Involvement in brawls over petty matters

 • Suffering from unknown phobias

-• Frequent burst on family members
+• Frequent bursts at family members

 • Staying away from friends and after-school activities